Dianna Ortiz: Ortiz hunger strike

 As a result of revelations, Clinton ordered the United States Intelligence Oversight Board to conduct a year-long review of operations of the CIA in Guatemala.
 Its 1996 report included a review of Ortiz's case but reserved its conclusions:

 [T]he IOB believes that Sister Dianna was subjected to horrific abuse on November 2, 1989, but U.S. intelligence reports provide little insight into the details of her plight.
 Because the Department of Justice is still conducting an extensive reinvestigation of the incident, we do not draw any conclusions on the case at this time.

+Despite the lack of compliance from government officials, the First Lady Hillary Clinton, had sympathy for Ortiz and greatly assisted in providing official documents and identification related to her case.
 Richard Nuccio, a State Department analyst, told a Congressional contact that the CIA had been funding Guatemala military operations, despite the 1990 prohibition.
 As a result, Clinton ordered declassification of records going back to 1954 (when a CIA-sponsored military coup overthrew the government).
 Analysis has revealed longstanding U.S. support for the Guatemala military through its years of state terrorism and civil war.